Eldenwyre/TTP/README.md

 Files could also be uploaded to a file sharing site so long as the generated URL is communicated to the / the location is predetermined

+- transfer.sh is easy to use from command line using curl's --upload-file option

 #### Uploading to Server

 Files could be uploaded to a [staging server](#staging-servers) which downloads any files it recieves to a directory.